Frequently Asked Questions

 Yes.
 You can cancel your membership at any time with no questions asked.
-After your free trial ends, you’ll automatically be charged for the first month’s service.
+After your free trial ends, you’ll automatically be charged for the membership plan you select during signup.

 If you wish to cancel your account during the first 30 days after your free trial ends, we’ll refund 100% of your membership fee.
 After the first month, you can cancel at anytime and you won’t be charged again, but that will also discontinue your access to the paid member features.

 Our vegan recipes are free, but Amelia and I need to cover the expenses of running a website like this and we need to earn a living, too.

 It takes a lot of time and money to invent and find recipes.
 We also practice making them before we recommend them so we know if they’re good.
 We also practice them so we know how to show you the easiest, most inexpensive way to make them.
 We’ve prepared some recipes as many as 5 times to get them right!

 For as little as two cups of gourmet coffee per month, we can save you hours of frustration, wasted ingredients, and we might even help you eat a more balanced plant-based vegan diet.
 That’s a small price to pay for simplicity and peace of mind.

 You can certainly show ONE of your meal plans to your friends so they see how awesome our service is, but you can’t share your membership with them.
 Each membership is for one household only.

 Our vegan meal plans can save you 5 hours or more per month while making it easy to eat a balanced vegan diet.
 In exchange for giving you back that time and making your life easier, we only ask for the financial equivalent of two gourmet cups of coffee each month.
 That’s a helluva value!